 EMERGENCY RESPONSE ORGANIZATION

 In Hungary, the act on disaster management regulates and determines the organizations and tasks related to nuclear emergency response.
-According to the act, the high level lead is taken, in the case of any type of emergencies, by the Disaster Management Interministerial Coordination Committee (hereinafter referred to as committee or KKB).
+According to the act, the high level lead is taken, in the case of any type of emergencies, by the Disaster Management Interministerial Coordination Committee (hereinafter referred to as committee or DMCC).
 The committee is chaired by the Minister of the Interior.
 The committee consists of the high level representatives of the ministries and national organizations involved in the response to a given disaster.
-The KKB established an operative task force (National Emergency Management Centre), which has a Nuclear Emergency Response Defence Committee (NVM) to support the decisions.
-The members of the NVM are the experts of the concerned ministries and national organizations.
-The National Directorate General for Disaster Management operates a Nuclear Emergency Information and Evaluation Centre and an Emergency Centre.
-The work of the NVM is supported by the HAEA Emergency Response Organization, which is practically the technical-scientific decision-support organization of the system.
-Formally the HAEA ERO forms the Expert Panel of the NVM.
+The DMCC established an operative task force (National Emergency Management Centre), which has a Nuclear Emergency Response Working Committee (NERWC) to support the decisions.
+The National Directorate General for Disaster Management (NDGDM) operates a Nuclear Emergency Information and Evaluation Centre and an Emergency Centre.
+The technical-scientific support of the NERWC is performed by the Emergency Response Organization of the Hungarian Atomic Energy Authority (HAEA), which can be operated independently as well.
+The NERWC mainly relies on the analysis results of the HAEA and NDGDM.

 Tasks of the HAEA cover the provision of technical-scientific expertise and recommendations for the decision-makers on the actual situation and the prognoses of the accident evolution as well as the protective actions necessary for the public.